Why Do I need to use a Safari Tour Operator in Uganda? – why not do It for me?

 How much do you know about Uganda?
 I was reading the latest edition of the Bradt Guide.

-I noticed wrong about the number of participants in a Gorilla Habituation Experts, like the Travel Bible of Uganda Tourism.
+I noticed wrong with the number of participants in Gorilla Habituation Experts, like the Travel Bible of Uganda Tourism.
 I read articles daily that give the wrong figures about this or that, including the number of permits being issued.

 We receive the latest updates.
 We know which Lodge is closest to the Activity you want to take.
 We know the minimum age for Trekking Primates at different venues.